pypy/pypy.org/README.md

 ## Deployment

-Any changes to the master branch (including merging PRs) regenerates and pushes to the gh-pages branch, which is a copy of the `public` directory.
+Any changes to the main branch (including merging PRs) regenerates and pushes to the gh-pages branch, which is a copy of the `public` directory.

 For historical reasons, and in order to allow us to change webpage hosting